cyneprepou4uk/Captain-Tsubasa-2-English-Translation/README.md

-# Captain Tsubasa 2 English Translation of Captain Tsubasa 2
+# English Translation of Captain Tsubasa 2
 Captain Tsubasa 2 [NES] disassembly.
 Most comments are in Russian.

 ## How to build